dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-apache.md

 :::moniker-end

-> [!WARNING]
-> Failure to specify a proper [ServerName directive](https://httpd.apache.org/docs/current/mod/core.html#servername) in the `VirtualHost` block exposes your app to security vulnerabilities.
+Failure to specify a proper [ServerName directive](https://httpd.apache.org/docs/current/mod/core.html#servername) in the **VirtualHost** block exposes your app to security vulnerabilities.
 Subdomain wildcard binding (for example, `*.example.com`) doesn't pose this security risk if you control the entire parent domain (as opposed to `*.com`, which is vulnerable).
-For more information, see [rfc7230 section-5.4](https://tools.ietf.org/html/rfc7230#section-5.4).
+For more information, see [RFC 9110: HTTP Semantics (Section 7.2: Host and :authority)](https://www.rfc-editor.org/rfc/rfc9110#field.host).

 Logging can be configured per `VirtualHost` using `ErrorLog` and `CustomLog` directives. `ErrorLog` is the location where the server logs errors, and `CustomLog` sets the filename and format of log file.
 In this case, this is where request information is logged.
 There's one line for each request.